 Major Setback for South Africa’s Formula One Grand Prix Hosting Bid

-The Turkish Grand Prix has been confirmed to make a comeback to the Formula One schedule in 2027, ending a six-year absence, officials announced on Friday.
-The development is seen as another setback for South Africa’s hopes of securing a race on the calendar.
+The Turkish Grand Prix has been confirmed to return to the Formula One schedule in 2027, ending a six-year absence, officials announced on Friday, May 1, 2026.

 Previously staged between 2005 and 2011, and again in 2020 and 2021, the event will once more be hosted at the Istanbul Park circuit.
+On this occasion, the race has been secured for a minimum five-year stint.

-Celebrating the return
+Turkey celebrate the F1 return

 Turkish President Recep Tayyip Erdogan officially unveiled the news on Friday, marking the occasion with a public celebration.